 You can select from any of the following Workaway stays:

-OPTION A: TUTOR ME IN GERMAN
+OPTION A: HELP ME WITH MY GERMAN

 My particular interest is in hosting native or fluent German speakers who would like to help me improve my German (both Hochdeutsch and conversational / idiomatic).
 I had six semesters of college-level German in college.
 I usually test as B1, maybe B2.
 I practice on DuoLingo every day and have a fairly good grasp of basic grammar.
 Where I need help is in vocabulary and certain advanced grammar topics.